On this page:

 achieve full-time registration status for the term.

-- Wright State’s Writing Placement is an online assessment.
+- Wright State’s Writing Placement is an online test.
 Students have 12 hours from the time they start the process to complete & submit work online.

 - ACT & SAT English scores are valid for two years.
-Readmitted students with expired test scores should take the Wright State Writing Placement Test (WPT) unless they earned a Wright State WPT score at the ENG 1100 level.
+Readmitted students with expired test scores should take the Wright State Writing Placement Test (WPT) unless prior placement was at ENG 1100 level.
 Students may use the highest valid non-expired score.
-Note: In Spring 2016, the SAT organization implemented a new scoring system.
-Students with what are being referred to as “old” SAT scores took exams before March 2016.
-Students with “new” SAT scores completed the SAT in March 2016 or anytime thereafter.
+Note: In Spring 2016, SAT implemented a new scoring system.
+Students with “old” SAT scores took exams before March 2016.
+Students with “new” SAT scores completed the SAT from March 2016 forward.

-- Transfer students who do not have transfer credit (within two years) for an equivalent Wright State English course should determine placement by a valid non-expired ACT/SAT score or by taking the Wright State Writing Placement Test.
+- Transfer students who do not have transfer credit (within two years) for an equivalent Wright State English course should determine placement by a valid non-expired ACT or SAT score or by taking the Wright State Writing Placement Test.

 - Wright State Writing Placement Test scores are final.
 There is no retest.